trumprocket/trumprocket.github.io/README.md

 You can find our whitepaper type document [here.](https://github.com/trumprocket/toiletpaper) We call it the *Toilet Paper* or simply the *Brown Paper.*

+Once I wake up and remember to update the git repo, you can find the code and downloads [here.](https://github.com/trumprocket/coin)

 ## DISCLAIMER

 None of this is financial advice.
 Actually, you perhaps shouldn't rely on this for ANY source of income, much less a stable one!